Course DB580

-Introduction to Relational Databases and PostgreSQL
+Introduction to SQL and Relational Databases via PostgreSQL

 Duration: 5 Days